TysonStanley/tysonstanley.github.io/_posts/2019-11-13-learned_tidyfast.md

 These are just some of the differences, and in several ways, it helps meet the needs of a variety of analysts with varying styles.
 Instead of a weakness in the R world, I see this as a great strength.
-This strength has been extended with the collaboration between `data.table` and `tidyverse` teams on making `dtplyr`.
+This strength has been clearly demonstrated even more so with the collaboration between `data.table` and `tidyverse` teams on making `dtplyr`.

 Lesson 2: Both the `tidyverse` and `data.table` are doing things to make it harder to mess up your data
 -------------------------------------------------------------------------------------------------------